 Age Requirement

 For most in-store roles like clerks, cashiers, or customer service associates, the minimum hiring age is 16 years old.
 If the position involves using equipment, working in food prep, or taking on supervisory responsibilities, you may need to be 18 or older, depending on the store or department.
-Roles in pharmacy, warehouse, or corporate teams often come with their own age or certification requirements, but entry-level store work is accessible to high school students and first-time workers.

 Education Requirements